Michaelhouse, Cambridge: Parish church and chapel for three colleges

 The church's nave would have been used for parish worship, regular preaching, university debates and lectures.
 Until the completion of a chapel for neighbouring Gonville Hall in 1396, both Michaelhouse and Gonville shared in the use of the two aisles; Gonville making use of the north aisle of the church, Michaelhouse using the south.
 Since Gonville Hall was dedicated to the Annunciation of the Blessed Virgin Mary, the north aisle altar was also dedicated to the Blessed Virgin.
 The south aisle altar was known as that of "St Gregory of Pity", indicating that it would have been surmounted by an image of the Pity, that is, Christ and the instruments of the Passion.
 Its association with St Gregory derives from a vision by Pope Gregory the Great when celebrating mass of Christ's real presence and sacrifice in the eucharistic bread.
 One of the later Hostels of Michaelhouse shared the dedication of the College chapel.
 While the altarpiece may have survived the reformation, it certainly would not have survived local Cromwellian iconoclasm, and was most likely destroyed, alongside other images in St Michael's, on Boxing Day 1643.
 However, a late-medieval scutum sancti Trinitatis (Shield of the Trinity), in the middle ages widely believed to be the Shield of St Michael and probably used as the College's coat of arms, has survived in the chapel's stained glass window.

 Michaelhouse clergy served the parish until the dissolution of the College in 1546.
-From the time of the demolition of the King's Hall Chapel in 1550, until the completion, on the same site, of Trinity College chapel under Elizabeth I of England in 1565, the scholars of Trinity made use of St Michael's Church as their chapel.
+From the time of the demolition of the King's Hall Chapel in 1550, until the completion, on the same site, of Trinity College Chapel under Elizabeth I of England in 1565, the scholars of Trinity made use of St Michael's Church as their chapel.
 In the process of establishing a new chapel, 36 scholars' stalls created in 1485 by 'John Day, Carvar' for the King's Hall Chapel, some with carved misericords, were removed to St Michael's, where they remain to date.
-As successor of Hervey de Stanton's foundation, Trinity College continues to hold the patronage of the living of St Michael's and, during the sixteenth to eighteenth centuries, fellows in Holy Orders at Trinity College ministered as clergy (so-called 'chaplains') of St Michael's.
+As successor of Hervey de Stanton's foundation, Trinity College continues to hold the patronage of the living of St Michael's and, during the 16th to 18th centuries, fellows in Holy Orders at Trinity College ministered as clergy (so-called 'chaplains') of St Michael's.
 The present minister retains this title.